Ethics panel scrutinizes AOC over ‘Tax the Rich’ dress and Met Gala ensemble

 According to the report, Ocasio-Cortez contacted the OCE to say that she retained counsel to ensure she complied with all ethics rules, with multiple staffers echoing that they worked to ensure compliance.
 A determination was made that she would pay for the attire from her personal funds.

-In addition to the handbag, shoes, jewelry, and “Tax the Rich” dress that Ocasio-Cortez wore from designer Brother Vellies, the OCE said her now-fiancé received a bowtie, and that she also received transportation from her home to the Carlyle Hotel and access to a ready room there, hair and makeup services, and transportation to the Met Gala from the hotel.
+In addition to the handbag, shoes, jewelry and “Tax the Rich” dress that Ocasio-Cortez wore from designer Brother Vellies, the OCE said her now-fiance received a bowtie, and that Ocasio-Cortez also received transportation from her home to the Carlyle Hotel and access to a ready room there, hair and makeup services, and transportation to the Met Gala from the hotel.

 The Met Gala took place in September 2021, but according to the report, payments for some services were not made for months.